Teaneck Creek Conservancy

-The Teaneck Creek Conservancy is an 46 acre eco-art park located in Teaneck in Bergen County, New Jersey.
+The Teaneck Creek Conservancy is a 46 acre eco-art park located in Teaneck in Bergen County, New Jersey.
 It is part of the Bergen County Park system independently managed by the member-supported, non-profit organization, the Teaneck Creek Conservancy.
 The park contains 1.4 mi of groomed trails and exhibits both permanent and ephemeral eco-art throughout the year.
 The conservancy operates art and environmental programs for the local community.

 The namesake of the conservancy is Teaneck Creek, which flows through the park and into Overpeck Creek.

 History

 The Teaneck Conservancy was founded in 2001 by local environmentalists, artists and educators to save a parcel of land from development.
 Through cooperation of community leaders and the Bergen County Parks Department, Teaneck Creek Park was opened to the public in 2006 containing 1.3 miles of groomed trails, an outdoor classroom, and ecological art exhibits.
 Since then the conservancy has continued to grow in community membership, sponsors, educational programs for the public and is known as a premier ecological art park in the region.
 As of October 2022, a 2-year ecological restoration restoring 20 acres of forested wetlands was completed on site.
 The restored wetland includes a large berm, sand seepage pits, and regenerative stormwater conveyance systems to mitigate storm water discharge off Teaneck Road.
 The project was funded by Bergen County and Green Acres.